geflx/2d-games-unity/README.md

 At the beggining of game development in Unity (C#), it was developed an Endless Running style game, Portrait Oriented and avaiable for Android devices.
 Some of this game's features are:
 - Parallax Effect on scenario;
-- Three different positions obstacles;
+- Moving obstacles and moving enemies!
-- Score and Health indicators.
+- High Score, Main Menu and Restart Page

-Runner Sprites source from "naruto saikyou ninja daikesshu 2"
+Characters sprites source: "naruto saikyou ninja daikesshu 2"

 #### Development Game Screenshots